larsks/caara-races/content/docs/netcontrol.md

 ### Opening the net

-> This is CALLSIGN, net control for the EVENT NAME safety net.
-We are
+> This is CALLSIGN.
+My name is NAME.
+I will be your net control for
-> using the REPEATER NAME repeater, operating on frequency FREQUENCY
+> the EVENT NAME safety net.
+We are using the REPEATER NAME repeater,
-> with a tone of PL TONE.
-Before opening the net, if there are any
+> operating on frequency FREQUENCY with a tone of PL TONE.
+Before
-> stations with emergency or priority traffic for the repeater, please
+> opening the net, if there are any stations with emergency or
-> call now.
+> priority traffic for the repeater, please call now.
 >
 > (*pause*)
 >